Note Server Config (its tunnel interface will be 172.20.0.1 and eth0 is 192.168.1.10 and its Public IP is that of your router): apt-get install openvpn cd /etc/openvpn openvpn --genkey --secret mystatickey.key vi /etc/openvpn/openvpn.conf =======snip=========== dev tun ifconfig 172.20.0.1 172.20.0.2

 ifconfig - should show a tun interface with an IP of 172.20.0.2

-Now to test you should from your client be able to ping 172.20.0.1 (the server tunnel interface).
+Time to test.
+From your client you should be able to ping 172.20.0.1 (the server tunnel interface).

 If ping works your tunnel is up and openvpn is running sweetly. 🙂

-Now what you will probably need to do is an add a static route to your local router (server end) so that the route to 172.20.0.0 goes to your openvpn server and not out the gateway.
+You will probably need to add a static route to your local router (server end) so that the route to 172.20.0.0 goes to your openvpn server and not out the gateway.
 Also the ip_forward line is required to allow your server to route traffic between interfaces.

 * Firewall and port forwarding are the first things to check.
 UDP 1194 must be open on the server.